-- d) Often, the multiplicities will be expressed as ranges, rather than as simple values - (1) Example: the marriage relationship above was shown as 1 to 1 between the classes Husband and Wife.
+- d) Often, the multiplicities will be expressed as ranges, rather than as simple values - (1) Example: the marriage relationship above was shown as 1 to 1 between the classes Man and Woman.
 If it were shown as a association between class Male and Female, the multiplicities would need to be expressed as ranges.
-(One cannot be a Husband without being married, but one can be a Male without being married, so a Male can have 0 or 1 wives!)
+(One cannot be a Husband or Wife without being married, but one can be a Male or Female without being married, so either can be associated wiht 0 or 1 of the other!)